Primechain/primechain-api-docs/docs/usecases/letter_of_credit.md

 }
 ```

-## 2. Decrypt, verify and retrieve a letter of credit from the blockchain
+## 3.2 Retrieving a letter of credit from TRADE-Chain
-To retrieve a letter of credit from the blockchain, use `post /api/v1/decrypt_download_data` and pass these values:
+To retrieve a letter of credit from TRADE-Chain, use `post /api/v1/decrypt_download_data` and pass these values:
 1. the id of the transaction in which the encrypted data and tag were published to the DATA_MASTERLIST stream
 2. the id of the transaction in which the digital signature, hash and the issuers's primechain address were published to the DATA_SIGNATURE_MASTERLIST stream
 3. the AES password